ragnarlotus/vue-flux-docs/docs/documentation-6/Components/VueFlux.md

 }
 ```

-## Images
+### Images

 The array containing the image URLs to be displayed.

 If an image can not be loaded will be omitted displaying a console warning message.

-## Captions
+### Captions

 Captions are the texts that will be displayed when its image is showed.

-Also will be displayed as popover in the components FluxIndex and FluxPagination when you stop the mouse over an element.
+Also will be displayed as popover in the components `FluxIndex` and `FluxPagination` when you stop the mouse over an element.

-Each caption can be a simple string or an object with the property text in it.
-Here it is a Caption example:
+Each caption can be defined as simple string or an object with any data you want **and the property** `text` in it as plain text.
+Here it is an extended caption example:

 ``` js
 {